United States abortion-rights movement: Catholics for Choice

-Catholics for Choice is a Catholic-run nonprofit that supports reproductive freedom, including abortion rights.
+Catholics for Choice is a nonprofit that supports reproductive freedom, including abortion rights.
 The organization asserts that abortion is a matter that should be decided by the individual's own conscience.
 Members of the organization push for abortion services to be available to everyone so people have the ability to make that choice.
-The organization also asserts that it is a part of the majority of the faithful within the Catholic church that view abortion as a social justice value, not a religious value.
+The organization also asserts that the majority of U.S. Catholics view abortion as a social justice value, not a religious value.

+Reform Judaism

+Reform Judaism openly advocates for the right to safe and accessible abortion and contraception.

+Unitarian Universalism

+The Unitarian Universalist Church strongly supports abortion rights.
+In 1978, the Unitarian Universalist Association passed a resolution that declared, "...[the] right to choice on contraception and abortion are important aspects of the right of privacy, respect for human life, and freedom of conscience of women and their families".
+The Association had released earlier statements in 1963 and 1968 favoring the reform of restrictive abortion laws.